• Skip to main content

 • Garlic powder – just a bit adds a mild garlicky essence to the crust.

-• Olive oil – just a small amount is used to pan-fry the seafood You can substitute any neutral flavor vegetable oil you prefer or have on hand or use coconut oil.
+• Olive oil – just a small amount is used to pan-fry the seafood.
+You can substitute any neutral flavor vegetable oil you prefer or have on hand or use coconut oil.

-🥘How to make pan-fried shrimp:
+🥘How to pan-fry shrimp:

-1. Heat the olive oil in a large non-stick skillet or saute pan over medium-high heat.
+2. Heat the olive oil in a large non-stick skillet or saute pan over medium-high heat.

-2. While the oil is heating, add flour, salt, pepper, and garlic powder to a gallon-size Ziploc bag.
+3. While the oil is heating, add flour, salt, pepper, and garlic powder to a gallon-size Ziploc bag.
 Add the shrimp and shake well.

 A plastic bag with seasoned flour and raw shrimp.